marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

  => Notion of intended/applied like NMDA in YANG

 - Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
-Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
-Including the capability to integrate with external data sources, such as vendor datasheets that provide energy consumption information from various entities.
-Additionally, it encompasses the inclusion of metadata that cannot be directly implemented on network devices.
+Letting devices report whatever they can, using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
+Including the capability to integrate with external data sources, such as vendor datasheets that provide energy consumption information.
+Additionally, to encompass the inclusion of metadata that cannot be directly implemented on network devices.
 Examples of such metadata are the origin of the energy (e.g., whether it is sourced from renewable resources) and the carbon emission factor specific to the location of the network entity.

 - Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, lighting, and other systems for energy efficiency.
 This is a key aspect for Smart Buildings and Data Centers energy efficiency metrics.